Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 - [ ] Deploy a new public VIF with encryption on the existing Direct Connect connections.
 Reroute traffic through the new public VIF.
 - [ ] Create a virtual private gateway Deploy new AWS Site-to-Site VPN connections from on premises to the virtual private gateway Reroute traffic from the Direct Connect private VIF to the new VPNs.
 - [x] Deploy a new pair of 10 GB Direct Connect connections with MACsec.
 Configure MACsec on the edge routers.
 Reroute traffic to the new Direct Connect connections.
-Decommission the original Direct Connect connections
+Decommission the original Direct Connect connections.
 - [ ] Deploy a new pair of 10 GB Direct Connect connections with MACsec.
 Deploy a new public VIF on the new Direct Connect connections.
 Deploy two AWS Site-to-Site VPN connections on top of the new public VIF.
 Reroute traffic from the existing private VIF to the new Site-to-Site connections.
 Decommission the original Direct Connect connections.

 **[⬆ Back to Top](#table-of-contents)**